CALL: 0418 882 678

 Where can invisible protect be applied?

-This floor product is suitable for cork, parquetry, and interior wooden floors.
+This floor finishing product is ideal for cork, parquetry, and interior wooden floors.
 Loba’s Invisible Protect is the latest from Germany’s technology leader in environmentally friendly, waterborne timber floor finishes.

 EXTERIOR TIMBER DECK FINISHES